Byron1z/configure-ad-B1z/README.md

 <br />

 <p>
-  Log into DC-1 VM and disable the Windows Firewall
+  Log in to the DC-1 VM and disable the Windows Firewall

   (for Testing Connectivity with Ping)
 </p>